gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

     bool clockTick(SST::Cycle_t current_cycle);
 ```

-This code defines a class `gem5Component` which inherits from `SST::Component`.
-The four methods methods `init`, `setup`, `finish`, and `clockTick`are overriden virtual methods from the `SST::Component` base-class and are called at different points in the simulation.
-So far this is very similar to how all SST components are defined.
+By creating a `SST::Component` subclass we are creating a new component.
+The methods here override the virtual methods of the `SST::Component` class and are called by SST at various points in the simulation.

 ---

 The remainder of this class definition in `gem5.hh` are the methods used by SST to interact with gem5.
-You may look over this code and see how it works in

 The important part are the MACROS are where our gem5 component links with the SST core.
-They are part Element Language Interface (ELI) which is SST's  API for registerint components and allowing for them to be dynamically loaded in SST simulations.
+They are part Element Language Interface (ELI) which is SST's  API for registering components and allowing for them to be dynamically loaded in SST simulations.

+---

+## The SST_ELI_REGISTER_COMPONENT macro

 ```cpp
 public: // register the component to SST